 Attendance and Classroom Etiquette:

 Attendance in class is essential to doing well in this course.
 Students are expected to arrive on time with all materials needed.
 If an absence is known prior, please let me know.
-In the event of an unknown absence, the student is responsible for obtaining missed work and notes by checking with peers and checking the class website.
+In the event of an unknown absence, the student is responsible for obtaining missed work and notes by checking with peers, TAS website and the class website.
 Tardiness will result in poor learning.
 Please make every effort to get to class before it starts.
 Detention is assigned to those students who are tardy a total of five times, as denoted in The Anthony School student handbook.

 Cheating and Plagiarism: